-The first function Glos(or, and, noempty) returns a logical formula which is the target word (i.e. chair) and the union set with or of the non noempty words of the gloss of chair#n#3: (chair AND (officer or presides or meetings or organization)).
-The second function, or(nrel(1, syns)) returns the union set with or of the monosemous synonyms of chair#n#3: (chairman or chairwoman or chairperson).
-Finally, or(nrel(1, hypo)) returns the union set of the monosemous hyponyms of chair#n#3: or (vice chairman).
+The first function Glos(or,and,noempty) returns a logical formula which is the target word (i.e. chair and the union set with or of the non noempty words of the gloss of chair#n#3: (chair AND (officer OR presides OR meetings OR organization)).

+The second function, or(nrel(1,syns)) returns the union set with or of the monosemous synonyms of chair#n#3: (chairman OR chairwoman OR chairperson)

+Finally, or(nrel(1,hypo) returns the union set of the monosemous hyponyms chair#n#3: (OR (vice chairman).

 Table 2 shows the resulting queries for all the sense of the word chair (noun).

 sense gloss hypo syn

-n#1 a seat for one person, with a support for the armchair (2)
+n#1 a seat for one per- armchair (2)

+son, with a sup- barber_chair

-back barber_chair
+port for the back

-n#2 the position of professor professorship
+n#2 the position of professorship

+professor

-n#3 the officer who presides at the meetings of an vice_chairman president (6)
+n#3 the officer who vice_chairman president (6)

-organization chairman chair-

-woman
+presides at the chairman

+meetings of an chairwoman

-chairperson
+organization chairperson

-n#4 an instrument of death by electrocution that electric_chair
+n#4 an instrument of lectric_chair

+death by elec- death_chair

+trocution that hot_seat

-resembles a chair death_chair
+resembles a chair

-hot_seat

-Table 1.
-Sense of chair noun in wordNet 1.6
+Table 1: Sense of chair noun in wordNet 1.6

-4.2 Examples obtained from SemCor
+4.2.
+Examples obtained from SemCor

-Once a query strategy is applied to a particular word, we can use the resulting queries in a search engine to retrieve examples for a selected sense.
+Once the query is applied to a particular word, we can use these queries in a search engine to retrieve examples for the selected sense.

 The examples retrieved are structured using XML and include information about their source, the target word and the base sense from which the query is build.

-$<\!\! \text{Example Sentences}="1" src="brown2/tagfiles/br-l15\#104577" > It contained a desk, files, a typewriter on a stand, and two big leather <\!\! \text{MEANING orig-POS}="n" rel="hypo" synsetSense="1" synsetLema="armchair" synsetPOS="n" baseSense="1" baseLema="chair" basePOS="n" origSense="1" > armchairs </\!\! \text{MEANING}>.<\!\! /\!\! \text{Example}>$
+<Example Sentences="1" src="brown2/tagfiles/br-115#104577" > It contained a desk, files, a typewriter on a stand, and two big leather <MEANING origPOS="n" rel="hypo" synsetSense="1" synsetLema="armchair" synset-POS="n" baseSense="1" baseLema="chair" basePOS="n" origSense="1" > armchairs </MEANING> . </Example>